vEnhance/web.evanchen.cc/input/otis.md

 [collection of 192 problems and solutions](excerpts.html)
 based on materials for OTIS.
 This mini-book was named _The OTIS Excerpts_.
-It is designed to mostly be beginner-friendly though some of the chapters are more challenging.
+It's designed to mostly be beginner-friendly though some of the chapters are more challenging.

 <div style="margin: 0 auto;">